 Next stop, Europe

 The six-story data center is located at Tai Seng Industrial Park in the eastern part of Singapore, and houses more than 2,100 racks with a gross area of 17,490 sq m (188,300 sq ft).
-CMI says the facility is designed in accordance to Uptime Institute’s Tier III TCDD and TCCF standards, though it has not been accredited according to information on Uptime's website.
+The facility is designed in accordance to Uptime Institute’s Tier III TCDD and TCCF standards.

 The new data center has been awarded the IMDA-BCA’s Green Mark Platinum certification, the highest available.